Blogs

 Not only socially, but also economically, investment in cybersecurity is critical to prevent the damage caused by online crime.
 For the Gross Domestic Product of many countries in the region, attacks on infrastructure can account for from 1% to 6% of GDP in the case of attacks on critical infrastructure, which translates into incompetence on the part of these countries to identify cyber dangers and to take the necessary measures to combat them.

 According to the aforementioned study, 22 of the 32 countries analyzed are considered to have limited capabilities to investigate crimes, only 7 have a plan to protect their critical infrastructure, and 18 of them have established a so-called CERT or CSIRT (Computer Security Incident or Emergency Response Team).
-These systems are not currently developed uniformly in the region, and they lack the capacity and maturity to provide an adequate response to threats at network, but their implementation is necessary and, increasingly, they are supported by institutions such as the OAS for their improvement.
+These systems are not currently developed uniformly in the region, and they lack the capacity and maturity to provide an adequate response to network threats, but their implementation is necessary and, increasingly, they are being supported by institutions such as the OAS to improve them.

-In this area, the Forum for Incident Response and Security Teams (FIRST) has a work core topic , due to the great need in this region, for attend to governments so that they can benefit from the identification of cyber threats and the strategic security mechanisms of the association, mainly to protect the economies of these countries.
+In this area, the Forum for Incident Response and Security Teams (FIRST) has a work core topic, due to the great need in this region, to attend governments so that they can benefit from the identification of cyber threats and the association's strategic security mechanisms, mainly to protect the economies of these countries.

-The problem in combating such problems is generally rooted in the states' own laws.
-Only 8 of the 32 countries in the region are part of the Budapestagreement , which advocates international cooperation against cybercrime, and one third of these countries do not have appropriate legislation in their legal framework for cybercrime.
+The problem in combating such problems is usually rooted in the states' own laws.
+Only 8 of the 32 countries in the region are party to the Budapestagreement , which calls for international cooperation against cybercrime, and a third of these countries do not have appropriate legislation in their legal framework for cybercrime.

-For the states party to agreement, these guidelines can serve as a great financial aid to develop domestic and procedural laws with respect to cybercrime, so it is promoting the adherence or at least the observation of them from organizations such as the OAS, with the recommendations of specialized units such as the group of work on Cybercrime of the REMJA, which advises on the reform of criminal law with respect to cybercrime and electronic evidence.
+For the states party to this agreement, these guidelines can serve as a great financial aid develop domestic and procedural laws with respect to cybercrime, which is why the adherence or at least the observation of these guidelines is being promoted by organizations such as the OAS, with the recommendations of specialized units such as the REMJA Cybercrime work group , which advises on the reform of criminal law with respect to cybercrime and electronic evidence.

-In addition, with the coming Covid-19 crisis, the states of the region are generally willing to collaborate by developing their own national strategies, consistent with the values of the organizations they are part of, to protect both their current means and their emerging technologies (artificial intelligence, quantum, computing from high performing and others).
-Cyber threats are intended to be addressed from channels open to partnership and dialogue, since the Internet has no borders, and the harmonization of legal frameworks is the first step to strengthen not only regional but also international cooperation.
+Moreover, with the coming Covid-19 crisis, the states of the region are generally willing to collaborate by developing their own national strategies, consistent with the values of the organizations they are part of, to protect both their current means and their emerging technologies (artificial intelligence, quantum, high performing computing and others).
+Cyber threats are intended to be addressed through channels open to partnership and dialogue, since the Internet has no borders, and the harmonization of legal frameworks is the first step towards strengthening not only regional but also international cooperation.